+What are the Most Important Kayak Safety Gear?
 Kayaking is a fun and often exciting activity enjoyed by people from many walks of life.
-However, it is also an activity that can go terrible wrong in an instant.
+However, it is also an activity that can go terribly wrong in an instant.
 Because of this, it is important to equip yourself with safety gear to help you handle a sudden capsize, no matter the resultant damage to your kayak or yourself.

 White water and surf kayakers alike can be thrown suddenly from their boat.
 If thrown into a rocky area, a blow to the head is especially likely.
 Due to this, a helmet is an essential component of basic safety gear.